Variant Calling using BCFtools

 Make sure that read alignment was executed using the same reference genome as the one that is used here as input.

-In this page, you can set the basic parameters for the mpileup step.
+In this page, you can set the option of BAM Preprocessing using Picard and basic parameters for the mpileup step.

 Adjust Mapping Quality: coefficient for downgrading mapping quality for reads containing excessive mismatches.
 This parameter is disable by default (0 value).